vree-sdk/documentation/docs/vree-settings.md

-Using the VRee -> Settings button the Settings window will be opened.
+Using the `VRee > Settings` button the Settings window will be opened.
 This chapter will walk through all the different options and their functions.
-All settings shown in the first ScriptableObject (DefaultSettings) are saved in an xml file and can be changed after making a build. – Check with Jesse
+All settings shown in the first ScriptableObject (DefaultSettings) are saved in an xml file and can be changed after making a build.
+Check with Jesse

 # Networking
 ![Alt] (/images/settings/networking.png "Networking.")
 ## Platform Id
 The platform id is used in network identification.
 A server running with ID 0 will accept all incoming connections, any other ID up to 255 can be used to only allow certain clients to connect.
-If the client and server agree on this ID the connection will be established, if these ID’s are different the connection request is ignored.
+If the client and server agree on this ID the connection will be established, if these ID's are different the connection request is ignored.
 ## Port
 UDP port which is used for the communication handshake.
 All networking traffic after the connection has been set up will be done for each player on the 'Selected Port + PlayerId'.